ni/systemlink-operations-handbook/handbook/upgrade/upgrade.md

 1. Provision a new Windows server for SystemLink.

-1. Provision a PostGreSQL server or replica set.
+1. Provision a PostgreSQL server or replica set.

-1. Install and configure the new version of SystemLink Server that supports PostGreSQL.
+1. Install and configure the new version of SystemLink Server that supports PostgreSQL.

     !!!important
-        If you are using the single node configuration for SystemLink, the migration from the local instances of MongoDB to PostGreSQL begins automatically.
-If you are migrating a multi node configuration where the original SystemLink Server used a dedicated MongoDB server or replica set, you must specify the PostGreSQL instance for SystemLink to use before the MongoDB to PostGreSQL migration can occur.
+        If you are using the single node configuration for SystemLink, the migration from the local instances of MongoDB to PostgreSQL begins automatically.
+If you are migrating a multi node configuration where the original SystemLink Server used a dedicated MongoDB server or replica set, you must specify the PostgreSQL instance for SystemLink to use before the MongoDB to PostgreSQL migration can occur.
 The next step in this workflow assumes you are in this multi node configuration.

-1. Configure SystemLink to use the newly created PostGreSQL server or replica set and click **Apply**.
+1. Configure SystemLink to use the newly created PostgreSQL server or replica set and click **Apply**.
 Refer to [Connecting to a Remote PostgreSQL Database](https://www.ni.com/documentation/en/systemlink/latest/setup/remote-postgres-databse/) for this step.

 1. Install `nislmigrate` on your new SystemLink Server.